tAndreani/IPVARIABLE/README.md

 # Reproducibility score matrix and estimation of the noisy regions
 Reproducible and not reproducible regions are aggregated in a reproducibility score matrix.
 Afterwards, noisy regions are estimated computing a z-score and respective p.value after 1000 sampling of the reproducibility score matrix.
-R function:
+For this taks we have create two R functions, one to create the reproducibility score matrix and the other to estimate the noisy regions:

+Function 1): `ReproducibilityScoreMatrix(protein1=protein1, protein2=protein2, protein3=protein3, protein4=protein4)`

-Function Statistical Test: `Stath.Test(matrix=matrix, n.simulations=1000, n.regions=n.regions.score.0)`
+Function 2)  `Stath.Test(matrix=ReproducibilityScoreMatrix, n.simulations=1000, n.regions=n.regions.score.0)`

 # References